-Facebook kicks of Mother’s Day weekend with flower reactions, cards, stickers, masks & more
+Facebook kicks off Mother’s Day weekend with flower reactions, cards, stickers, masks and more

 Minecraft arrives on the Nintendo Switch